 Two examples are in the following audio file.
-The first passage is spoken by a human, then as it sounds when generated by the AI system.
+A human speaks the first passage, then as it sounds when generated by the AI system.

 Audio from Chang lab, UCSF Dept. of Neurosurgery

-- An example of humans-with-AI that may become commonplace over time.
+- This is an example of humans with AI that may become commonplace over time.
 Reports suggest general availability may be up to 10 years away while refinements are made.

 Brain signals translated into speech using artificial intelligence